jndiogo/sibila/examples/compare/readme.md

     neutral

-Definitely neutral is a good answer for this one.
+Definitely, 'neutral' is a good answer for this one.

 Let's now try the remote model: